 Sydney to Gold Coast

 The route: Out through Sydney Heads, north past the Central Coast, Newcastle, and up through the NSW coastline.
-The key tactical decision is how far offshore to push to find the East Australian Current.
+The key tactical decision is where to sit relative to the East Australian Current: too far offshore and its southerly flow parks you; play it smart inshore and you can find eddies pushing your way.

-The iconic harbour entrance – start line off the CYCA at Rushcutters Bay, then out through the Heads. - Broken Bay & the Central Coast
+The iconic harbour entrance – starts on Sydney Harbour near the CYCA's home at Rushcutters Bay, then out through the Heads. - Barrenjoey & Broken Bay

 First major headland north, where the afternoon sea breeze can throw in local wind shifts. - Newcastle & Port Stephens